mocon/autodoc/README.md

 # Autodoc Test

-An experiment to parse comments from Scss source code, and use the output to automatically generate documentation and autocomplete code snippets for Sublime Text 3, Vim, and PhpStorm.
+An experiment to parse comments from Scss source code, and use the output to automatically generate:

+* Documentation with syntax-highlighted code samples
+* Autocomplete code snippets for Sublime Text 3, Vim, and PhpStorm

 ## Installation